 Although quite a resource-intensive itself, this amazing Android emulator Linux equips many firepowers to enable you a seamless experience of native Android systems and will be more than enough to run traditional Android apps quite smoothly.
 On the plus side, the sufficient high-quality documentation and online tutorials of Android SDK make it exceptionally easy to adapt to for even developers’ newest developers.
 So, if you’re in search for an official Android Emulators for Linux, we whole-heartedly suggest you try out the Android SDK at least once.

 - As the official Android development utility, Android SDK comes with built-in support for all the Android functionalities, including SD Card support, convenient file transfer, Wi-Fi, GPS, Sensors, and many more.

 - Android SDK outshines most Android Emulators for Linux in terms of the number of applications supported.

 - The emulation is comparably faster than contemporary emulators and can simulate different configurations and features, including ARCore – Google’s augmented reality platform.

 - Android SDK gives developers the ability to customize their build as they see fit, leading to more productive app developments.

 8. Andy OS

 If you are looking for a powerful Linux Android emulator to take your smartphone gaming skills to the next level, Andy OS will arguably turn out to the best bet for you.
 This powerful yet sleek Android emulator aims to hit the spot with gamers and is undoubtedly a success in doing so.
-Apart from its gaming performance, Andy OS has already proven itself as one of the best Android emulators for Linux in terms of overall performance.
+Apart from its gaming performance, Andy OS has already proven itself one of the best Android emulators for Linux in overall performance.
 We strongly suggest you check out this mesmerizing Android emulator if all you want to do is play your favorite Android games in max settings.